Author

 clean_names()

-# fix the mix of numeric and character in the # killed column
+# fix the mix of numeric and character in the # killed and injured columns

 df <- df |>